-From the Vision Statement and SWOT Analysis, the Berkshire County CEDS Committee established five primary goals and accompanying strategies to guide future regional economic development efforts.
-These goals and strategies were informed by outreach to municipal boards, businesses, non-profits, educational institutions, and community members through surveys, focus groups, and interviews.
-The resulting Action Plan represents a roadmap for growth and stability that builds on the region's unique assets and abilities and supports key industries and emerging entrepreneurial innovators to generate regional and local economic activity and capacity, particularly in underutilized or economically distressed areas.
+From the Vision Statement and the SWOT Analysis that precedes it, the Berkshire County CEDS Committee established 5 primary goals along with strategies to guide future economic development efforts in the region.
+These goals and strategies were also heavily influenced by our outreach to municipal boards, business, non-profit, and educational institution leadership, and a wide range of community members through surveys, focus groups, and interviews.
+The resulting Action Plan Objectives represent a roadmap for growth and stability that builds upon the unique assets and abilities of the region and supports key industries and emerging entrepreneurial innovators to generate regional and local economic activity and capacity, particularly in underutilized or economically distressed areas.